ScreamingHawk/mfc-montage/README.md

 ## Features
 * Download images of all figures in your wished, ordered, and owned lists.
 * Generate a pretty montage of the figures in your list.
+* Generate a montage of your wished list in order of wishability.
 * Packaged for easy use in other python applications.
 * Simple command line interface included for basic use.